Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 4. Socks, dish towels, or napkins

-If the paper towel trick didn’t work, and you don’t have a tea strainer or cheesecloth, clean socks, dish towels, or cloth napkins will work.
+If the paper towel trick doesn't work, and you don't have a tea strainer or cheesecloth, clean socks, dish towels, or cloth napkins can be used as alternatives.

 They let water seep through while holding the filters.
 The process is simple:

-Water will gather in the sock’s toe, mix with the coffee ground, and then filter down into your mug.
+Water will gather in the sock's toe, mix with the coffee grounds, and then filter down into your mug.

-Using a sock to make coffee has been used for a long time in parts of Cuba, Costa Rica, and Mexico, as well as countries in the east, such as Malaysia, Thailand, and Indonesia.
+Using a sock to brew coffee has been a long-standing tradition in parts of Cuba, Costa Rica, and Mexico, as well as in countries in the East, such as Malaysia, Thailand, and Indonesia.

 Street vendors in Thailand still use socks to brew coffee.
 In Cuba, a sock is used to brew the traditional Café Carretero.